 There are basically two hot water applications that are pertinent to a finished home:

 - Under Sink Application – The Laing system simply circulates the water from the hot side into the cold side until the temperature reaches 95 degrees, giving you instant hot water to every faucet in the supply line between the water heater and the faucet where the pump is installed.

 Another effective method for water conservation can be practiced by installing a Low Flow Shower Head.
-Delta and Alsons offer shower heads that can produce a water savings of 26% to 36% over the traditional 2.5 gallon head.
+Delta and Alsons offer shower heads that can produce a water savings of 26% over the traditional 2.5-gallon head.
 Both H2Okinetic and Fluidics technology mix air with water to control the spray and velocity, so your shower still feels great.